rokugo-lang/rokugo/docs/language.md

 }
 ```

-As illustrated in the example above, interfaces contain an arbitrary listing of declarations, but they _do not need to have corresponding implementations._
+As illustrated in the example above, interfaces contain an arbitrary listing of items, but they _do not need to have corresponding implementations._
-`let` bindings in interfaces may have values (that's how interface instantiation happens after all), but `fun` declarations must not provide implementations, since that is the job of modules.
+`let` bindings in interfaces may have values (that's how interface instantiation happens after all), but `fun` items must not provide implementations, since that is the job of modules.

 Then, a module can declare that it implements an interface, by specifying it after the `module` keyword: